contextedio/contexted/README.md

 Features
 --------

-- **Frictionless linking of notes:** linking your notes together is as easy as highlighting words, with your mouse or keyboard.
+- **Frictionless linking of notes**
+    - Linking your notes together is as easy as highlighting words, with your mouse or keyboard.
 You can instantly link to a newly created note, or use the search box to link to an existing note.
 Contexted is packed with shortkeys , making it blazingly fast to write and connect notes. .
+- **Mindmap view**
-- **Mindmap view:** Contexted has awesome mindmap visualizations to get a birds eye view of your web of notes.
+    - Contexted has awesome mindmap visualizations to get a birds eye view of your web of notes.
 Seperate clusters of connected notes are detected and seperated automatically , so you always have a full overview of all your notes.
-- **Full encryption on all your notes**: Contexted supports end-to-end encryption on all your notes.
+- **Full encryption on all your notes**
+    - Contexted supports end-to-end encryption on all your notes.
 This prevents any third parties from accessing your data, even us.
 Your notes are encrypted using symmetric AES-256 encryption.
 The encryption key is securely generated when you enable encryption, and is stored encrypted on our server with a key derived from your passphrase.
 This allows you to use Contexted seamlessly in a robust, secure and safe manner, on any device.

 <a name="usage"></a>
 Usage